google/WebFundamentals/src/content/en/tools/chrome-devtools/iterate/device-mode/emulate-mobile-viewports.markdown

 ## Device-specific mode

-Use the **Device-specific Mode** when you're nearing the end of active development and want to perfect how your site looks like on specific mobiles (e.g. an certain iPhone or Nexus).
+Use the **Device-specific Mode** when you're nearing the end of active development and want to perfect how your site looks like on specific mobiles (e.g. a certain iPhone or Nexus).

 ### Built-in device presets